giorgioberardini1/fuel-consumption/README.md

 Why?

-Let's assume for simplicity that the company capital is $1 million and number of the store is 4.
+Let's assume for simplicity that the company capital is $1 million and number of the stores is 4.

 The first idea is to divide $1 million by four and reload each tank for that amount of fuel.
 Assuming that the cost of one liter is 0.669 we can summarize our problem as follow: